 Innovation Unit now

-In June 2002, the Innovation Unit was established in the DfES (Department for Education and Skills) - now the DfE - as part of the measures in the White Paper 'Schools - Achieving Success' which followed the Education Act 2002.
-The first phase of the our work concentrated on responding to innovative ideas that were sent in to the Government, mainly by teachers and head teachers.
+In June 2002, Innovation Unit was established by the DfES (Department for Education and Skills) - now the DfE - as part of the White Paper 'Schools - Achieving Success' which followed the Education Act 2002.
+The first phase of our work concentrated on responding to innovative ideas that were sent in to Government, mainly by teachers and head teachers.
 It funded a number of these, and provided advice and practical support for many others.
 Alongside other innovative small-scale projects, we worked on several large-scale programmes.
 We also advised on The Power to Innovate (PTI), a piece of legislation which enabled schools and local authorities to apply to the Secretary of State to have regulations lifted if a strong case could be made that they were getting in the way of raising standards in education.